-Livestock owners like you can benefit from learning about proper manure management.
+Keep the Water Pure, Manage Your Manure!
+Homeowners like you can benefit from learning about proper manure management.
 There are several methods that can be used to lessen the burden of dealing with manure from livestock.

 These methods include composting, storing & hauling, and spreading.
-Each of these methods have various advantages and disadvantages that may be relevant to your situation at home.
+Each of these methods have advantages and disadvantages that may be relevant to your situation at home.